I’m Tara Swiger and I’m a maker, author and Starship Captain.

 For the crafty business community, I’ve taught over a dozen classes on everything from rocking a craft show to communicating with your right people (hint: it’s all related!).
 I took what was working for tech start-ups and big-biz consultants and applied it to teeny tiny one-woman-shows.

-I compiled all those lessons into a book for small creative businesses, published by Cooperative Press:
+I compiled all those lessons into a book for makers, published by Cooperative Press:

 You can order it here.